Trapped-Ion Quantum Simulation of Collective Neutrino Oscillations: Optimized quantum circuit

 and:

-Currently only two possible values $\theta=\pi,\pi/2$ are natively available on the device.
-This means that up to $4$ physical gates are required to compile a general $SU(2)$ unitary.
-The 2-qubit gate is:
+Currently, only two possible values $\theta=\pi,\pi/2$ are natively available on the device.
+This means that up to four physical gates are required to compile a general $SU(2)$ unitary.
+The two-qubit gate is

-We can replace, in the circuit from Eq.~\eqref{CNOT_circuit}, the following $ZZ$-based implementation of the $CNOT$ gate:
+In the circuit from Eq.~\eqref{CNOT_circuit}, we can replace the following $ZZ$-based implementation of the CNOT gate:

-Then, using commutation properties, all possible simplifications including cancellation and gate mergers, and finally translating all single-qubit gates into native gates we obtain the circuit displayed in Fig.~\ref{Opt_circ} that implements the two-body part evolution for one pair of neutrinos using only native gates.
+Then, using (1) commutation properties, (2) all possible simplifications including cancellation and gate mergers, and (3) translating all single-qubit gates into native gates, we obtain the circuit displayed in Fig.~\ref{Opt_circ} that implements the two-body part of the evolution for one pair of neutrinos using only native gates.
 The angle parameter $\alpha$ is defined, for every qubit pair, as $\alpha=-dtJ_{ij}$.

-A single Trotter step is implemented by first applying the one-body part Eq.~\eqref{eq:onebodyu}, made up of single-qubit gates, followed by the optimal ordered sequence of pairs interactions.
-A scheme for the circuit of a complete single Trotter step is presented in Fig.~\ref{circuit_total} where each 2-qubit gate is implemented by the circuit in Fig.~\ref{Opt_circ}.
-The evolution for a total time $T$ using a time step $dt$ is implemented by sequentially applying the scheme in Fig.~\ref{circuit_total} for $r = T/dt$ times and moving to the beginning the full 1-body part.
-In these cases the overall gate count for the circuit can be further optimized using an inverted interaction order in alternate steps (that means performing the last interactions $(1,2)+(0,3)$ at the beginning, which is also an equally optimal ordering) resulting in a reduction of $3N/2$ $ZZ$ gates for each step.
-Using this alternating scheme can also reduce the overall approximation error since it becomes then equivalent to a second order Trotter step with time-step $2dt$ (see Sec.~\ref{Sec4} for additional details).
+A single Trotter step is implemented by first applying the one-body part in Eq.~\eqref{eq:onebodyu}, made up of single-qubit gates, followed by the optimal ordered sequence of pair interactions.
+A scheme for the circuit of a complete single Trotter step is presented in Fig.~\ref{circuit_total} where each two-qubit gate is implemented by the circuit in Fig.~\ref{Opt_circ}.
+The evolution for a total time $T$ using a time step $dt$ is implemented by sequentially applying the scheme in Fig.~\ref{circuit_total} for $r = T/dt$ times and moving to full one-body part to the beginning.
+In these cases the overall gate count for the circuit can be further optimized using an inverted interaction order in alternate steps [this means performing the last interactions $(1,2)+(0,3)$ at the beginning, which is also an equally optimal ordering] resulting in a reduction of $3N/2$ $ZZ$ gates for each step.
+This alternating scheme can also reduce the overall approximation error since it then becomes equivalent to a second order Trotter step with time step $2dt$ (see Sec.~\ref{Sec4} for additional details).